-Under the terms of government legislation, the Balancing Pool is obligated to make payments to certain entities for such matters as reclamation and abandonment and force majeure.
-The Minister of Energy may direct the Balancing Pool to fund specific payments under Section 148 of the EUA, which amounts are included in mandated costs.
+Under the terms of government legislation, the Balancing Pool is obligated to make payments to certain entities for such matters as reclamation and abandonment.
+The Minister of AU may direct the Balancing Pool to also fund specific payments under Section 148 of the EUA, which amounts are included in mandated costs.